lilynaza/breweries/README.md

 ![10r](https://user-images.githubusercontent.com/78624637/179338884-b3ab0140-07b8-4059-8f2a-f76677d56724.PNG)

+* hero and beta malt were the top choices made in Ghana.

 3. Find out the details of beers consumed in the past three years in the most oil reached country in West Africa.

+* Nigeria the the most oil producting country in west Africa

 ![11](https://user-images.githubusercontent.com/78624637/179338892-baab2237-f802-46fd-86bf-d3a634daccdf.PNG)